MicrosoftDocs/ATADocs/ATPDocs/deploy/deploy-defender-identity.md

 Use the following steps to prepare for deploying Defender for Identity:

 1. Make sure that you have all [prerequisites](prerequisites.md) required.

 1. [Plan your Defender for Identity capacity](capacity-planning.md).

-> [!TIP]
-> We recommend running the *Test-MdiReadiness.ps1* script to test and see if your environment has the necessary prerequisites.
-For more information, see [the script's page](https://github.com/microsoft/Microsoft-Defender-for-Identity/tree/main/Test-MdiReadiness) on GitHub.
+1. We recommend running the [*Test-MdiReadiness.ps1*](https://github.com/microsoft/Microsoft-Defender-for-Identity/tree/main/Test-MdiReadiness) script to test and see if your environment has the necessary prerequisites.
->

 ## Deploy Defender for Identity